Professor Adam Brown (about me)

 You will submit assignments differently before the session than after.

-Pre-session late assignment policy: Pre-session assignments are due at 11:59pm on the due date.
+Pre-session late assignment policy: The website will not accept late assignments.
+If you must submit something late, email it to me and I will enter it into the system for you, but with a penalty.
 Anything submitted on the next workday is a 10% penalty; two workdays is a 25% penalty; later is unacceptable without a very good reason.
 If something legitimate (serious illness, car accident, family emergency) makes your assignment late, contact me as soon as possible to work things out.

 After the session, submit assignments for Poli 399r (portfolio, term paper) to me (hard copy) by 4:45pm on the due date.
+These assignments are too bulky for me to read off the screen; I need them hard copy.
 If I am in my office, you may bring them to me directly.
 If I am away, place them in the drop box near the 7th floor KMBL elevators.
 Please do not email these assignments or slide them under my door.
 (I will accept postal mailed portfolios and emailed term papers if you will not live near BYU after the internship concludes.)
 If your portfolio is too big for the drop box and I am not in my office, give it to the political science front desk secretaries.

 Post-session late assignment policy: Because post-session assignments are hand-delivered, they are due at 4:45pm on their due date.
 Anything submitted after the office closes will be considered a day late.
 Up to one workday late gets a 5% penalty; two workdays late gets a 10% penalty; three workdays late gets a 25% penalty; later is unacceptable.

 Attendance and participation are essential.
 There are likely to be last-minute changes to our schedule, so keep your schedule flexible.